-Club de Fútbol Torre Levante Orriols is an amateur football club based in the east coast Spanish city of Valencia that was formed in 1976; starting out in the fourth tier of regional football.
+Club de Fútbol Torre Levante Orriols is an amateur football club based in the east coast Spanish city of Valencia that was formed in 1976, which has an emphasis on youth football, but also had an adult side for many years, which started life in the eighth tier of Spanish football, the Tercera División Valenciana, which was the fourth level of the local game.

-After a collection of top five finishes, CF Torre Levante won promotion from Grupo 2 in 2012-13 to progress to the Tercera División; after defeating UD Horadada and Burjassot CF through the play-offs.
+After a collection of top five finishes, CF Torre Levante won promotion from Grupo 2 in 2012-13 to progress to the Tercera División, after defeating UD Horadada and Burjassot CF through the play-offs.
+Around this time, Fernando Gómez Colomer had a big part in the coaching of the club's players, with José Arastey taking over first-team affairs in December 2015.

-The junior section rose to División de Honor Juvenil; the highest national ranking; while several promotions were achieved at different age levels in the regional Liga Autonómica, while in a long standing arrangement with Atlético de Madrid.
+The junior section rose to División de Honor Juvenil, the highest national ranking, while several promotions were achieved at different age levels in the regional Liga Autonómica, in a long-standing arrangement with Atlético de Madrid.

-CF Torre Levante will play in the Tercera División Grupo VI in the 2017-18 season.
+CF Torre Levante U19 will play in the Liga Nacional Vallenciana in the 2025-26 season.

 My visit